oenmckinley/oenmckinley.github.io/about.md

 ### Overview

 Hello!
-My name is Oen McKinley, and I am a third-year Ph.D. candidate with the [Visual Interface and Behavior Exploration Lab](http://visualdata.wustl.edu/) at Washington University in St. Louis.
+My name is Oen McKinley, and I am a fourth-year Ph.D. candidate with the [Visual Interface and Behavior Exploration Lab](http://visualdata.wustl.edu/) at Washington University in St. Louis.
 My focus is in the field of Data Visualizations, working with [Dr. Alvitta Ottley](https://scholar.google.com/citations?user=yepPD_cAAAAJ&amp;hl=en).

 I grew up in Northfield, Minnesota for most of my childhood before going to Grinnell College in Iowa.
 I then moved to Omaha, Nebraska with my now wife.
 After moving to Des Moines, we now find ourselves in St. Louis, Missouri for my Ph.D. research at Washington University.